SiaFoundation/siad/modules/renter/filesystem/README.md

 Locking like this avoids a lot of lock contention and enables us to easily and efficiently delete and rename folders.

+## Submodules
+The Filesystem has several submodules that each perform a specific function for the Renter.
+This README will provide brief overviews of the submodules, but for more detailed descriptions of the inner workings of the submodules the respective README files should be reviewed.
+ - SiaDir
+ - SiaFile

+### SiaDir
+The SiaDir module is the code that defines what a directory is on the Sia network.
+It also manages accesses and updates to the file, ensuring safety and ACIDity when performing file operations.

+### SiaFile
+The SiaFile module is the code that defines what a file is on the Sia network.
+It also manages accesses and updates to the file, ensuring safety and ACIDity when performing file operations.

 # Subsystems
 The Filesystem has the following subsystems.
 - [Filesystem](#filesystem)